-There are four places where you can see the Peloton class schedule.
+There are five places where you can see the Peloton class schedule.
 And that all depends on how you take your Peloton classes or which Peloton equipment you own.

 For example, if you have the Peloton bike or the Peloton Tread, you can always find the live class schedule on the tablet.
 Usually, when you log into your profile on the equipment, you’ll see any upcoming live classes or classes that are already underway.

 Keep in mind that on the Peloton bike, you’ll see the Peloton cycling class, plus yoga, strength but not the Tread schedule.
 On the other hand, on the Tread, you’ll see the Peloton Tread class schedule plus strength, yoga, etc, but no cycling classes.